Are you Shocked by Hawaii’s High Cost of Living?

 Want to know the big reason prices are so high?

 Demand.
-There are many people who are willing to pay $700-$1M USD for a regular sized home on Oahu or Maui.
+There are many people who are willing to pay over $1M USD for a regular sized home on Oahu or Maui.
 In most cases they are moving from Japan or California and have sold their home there – and received about the same amount.
 It’s a rather affordable move for them.

 The number of people that would answer ‘yes’ if you asked them, ‘if you could, would you live in Hawaii?’ is astounding.